 Tough Forest Road climb to the top, a bit of hike a bike and then spectacular single track for an hour or more - all downhill to the cars.
-Breathtaking scenery of the northern Cascades, including Lake Kachess, Mt.
+Breathtaking scenery of the Central Cascades, including Lake Kachess, Mt.
 Rainier, Mt.
 Stuart, and more.
 The singletrack portion of the trail generally follows Silver Creek on a winding descent through shadowy glades, open meadows, sections of head-high wildflowers, and exposed ledges.
 This is a wilderness ride not for the faint of heart - several hours of endurance required, and richly rewarded.

 In the winter there is typically some tree blowdown - watch the EMBA website for trail clearance work parties in the early season.
 You cross several creeks on the way down, and early season they can be flowing pretty good.
-Prepare to get your feet wet!
+Prepare to get your feet wet

 The switchbacks near the end of the trail are quite loose.
 Take your time and try not to make them worse by skidding!